 - Formulating credit policies in consultation with business units, covering credit assessment, risk grading and reporting, collateral requirements, documentary and legal procedures, and compliance with regulatory and statutory requirements. - Establishing the authorisation structure for the approval and renewal of credit facilities.
 Authorisation limits, as approved by the Board, are allocated on an individual and/or committee basis which includes the Credit Risk Managers or individuals, Board ERMC, and the Management Credit Committee.
 Approval under each committee is based on delegated authority level as approved by the Board. - Reviewing and assessing credit risk.
-Group Credit Risk assesses credit exposures prior to facilities being approved and committed to customers by the business unit concerned.
+Group Credit Risk and officers with approved delegated limits of authority (DLAs) assess credit exposures prior to facilities being approved and committed to customers by the business unit concerned.
 Renewals and requests for new facilities are subject to the same assessment. - Limiting concentrations of exposure to counterparties, geographies and industries (for loans and advances), and by obligor/issuer, credit rating band and exposure by country (for investment securities).